mohamedsaif/IntelligentExperiences.OnContainers/README.md

 ### Cognitive-Samples-IntelligentKiosk

 Part of this workshop source code is based on [Cognitive-Samples-IntelligentKiosk](https://github.com/microsoft/Cognitive-Samples-IntelligentKiosk).
 Visit the GitHub repo to know more about all of the great capabilities of Azure Cognitive Services.

+### HTML5 UserMedia

+Using a webcam through HTML5/JS code based partially on the great demo from [DaveVoyles](https://github.com/DaveVoyles/GetUserMedia-sample)

 ## Author